 No one knows the cause of common benign skin tumors; however, heredity seems to play a role in most lesions.

 What is the treatment for benign skin tumors?

 A surgical excision is a procedure where the entire lesion (top and bottom) is removed.
 Surgical excision can be performed on both flat and raised lesions and requires the placement of sutures.
 The benefit of surgical excision is that the risk of recurrence of the lesion is very low.
 The drawback of surgical excision is that it results in a scar.
 Everything is done to minimize the scar following surgical excision.

+The treatment options for a specific benign skin lesion will be discussed during your consultation with Dr. Stanislaw.
 Patients interested in learning more about benign skin lesions can contact Dr. Stanislaw at Stanislaw Facial Plastic Surgery Center for more information.